Your Child's Checkup: 6 Years

 - tie their shoes

-- start reading, spelling, and performing simple addition and subtraction
+- start reading, spelling, and doing simple addition and subtraction

-- write their first and last name and short sentences
+- write their first and last names and short sentences

 - begin to know the difference between fantasy and reality

-Here are some things to keep in mind until your next routine visit at 7 years:
+Here are some things to keep in mind until your child's next checkup at 7 years:

-- Praise your child's accomplishments and provide support in areas where he or she is struggling.
+- Praise your child's accomplishments and provide support in areas where they struggle.

 - Reinforce rules and set appropriate limits.
-At this age, it's normal for children to test the boundaries of established rules.
-Decide which rules can be eased and which must remain in place.
+At this age, it's normal for kids to test the boundaries of established rules.
+Decide which rules can be eased and which must stay in place.

-- Teach your child the skills needed to cross the street independently (looking both ways, listening for traffic), but continue to help your child cross the street until age 10 or older.
+- Teach your child how to cross the street independently (looking both ways, listening for traffic), but continue to help your child cross the street until age 10 or older.

-- Make sure your child always wears a helmet when riding a bike (even one with training wheels).
-Do not allow your child to ride in the street.
+- Make sure your child always wears a helmet when riding a bike (even one with training wheels), scooter, or skateboard.
+Don't allow your child to ride in the street.

 - Make sure playground surfaces are soft enough to absorb the shock of falls.

-- Keep your child in a belt-positioning booster seat until he or she is 4 feet 9 inches (150 cm) tall, usually between 8 and 12 years of age.
+- Keep your child in a belt-positioning booster seat in the back seat until they're 4 feet 9 inches (150 cm) tall.
+Kids usually reach this height when they're 8–12 years old.

 - Discuss appropriate touch.
-Explain that certain parts of the body are private and no one should see or touch them.
-Tell your child to come to you if he or she feels uncomfortable about this, is ever asked to look at or touch someone else's private areas, or is asked to keep a secret.
+Explain that some parts of the body are private and no one should see or touch them.
+Tell your child to come to you if someone asks to look at or touch their private parts, is ever asked to look at or touch someone else's, or is asked to keep a secret from you.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.